 - (a) Members of the NRC shall consist of Non-Executive Directors only, a majority of whom are independent.
-The minimum number of members is three Directors. - (b) The Chairman must be Independent Non-Executive Director. - (c) The NRC should meet at least once a year or more frequently as circumstances require. - (d) NRC is responsible in establishing a formal and transparent procedures in the following matters: - i) Appointments and removals of the Directors, Chief Executive Officer ("CEO"), Senior Management team and Appointed Actuary; - ii) Composition of the Board and Board committees;

-- iii) Annual evaluation or assessment on the performance, effectiveness and the fitand proper of the Board, Board Committees and individual directors; and - iv) Put in place annual professional development plans for the directors to ensure that each director possesses the knowledge and skills necessary to fulfil his responsibilities. - v) The design and operation of the Company's remuneration systems for the Board, CEO, Senior Management team, Appointed Actuary, Chief Risk Officer and Chief Internal Audit, in line with the Company's corporate and risk culture; and - vi) Periodic review of the directors' remuneration whether it remains appropriate to each director's contribution taking into account the level of expertise, commitment and responsibilities undertaken.
+The minimum number of members is three Directors. - (b) The Chairman/Chairperson must be an Independent Non-Executive Director. - (c) The NRC should meet at least once a year or more frequently as circumstances require. - (d) NRC is responsible in establishing a formal and transparent procedures in the following matters: - i) Appointments and removals of the Directors, Chief Executive Officer ("CEO"), Key Responsible Persons and Appointed Actuary; - ii) Composition of the Board and Board committees; - iii) Annual evaluation or assessment on the performance, effectiveness and the fit and proper of the Board, Board Committees and individual directors; and - iv) Put in place annual professional development plans for the directors to ensure that each director possesses the knowledge and skills necessary to fulfil his/her responsibilities. - v) The design and operation of the Company's remuneration systems for the Board, CEO, Senior Management team, Appointed Actuary, Chief Risk Officer and Chief Internal Audit, in line with the Company's corporate and risk culture; and - vi) Periodic review of the directors' remuneration whether it remains appropriate to each director's contribution taking into account the level of expertise, commitment and responsibilities undertaken.

-Board Investment Committee ("BIC")
+(D) Shariah Committee ("SC")